tenzir/threatbus/README.md

 export MISP_API_KEY=qrtyJV9VMwo2immC8S4cZEaqFEK4m13UrlTvoSGl
 ```

+Alternatively, you can place the API key in the configuration file.

 ### VAST/Tenzir Integration

 For the VAST/Tenzir consumer, you only need to ensure that the `vast` or
 `tenzir` binary is found in the `PATH` environment variable.
 Alternatively, you
-can specify a custom location via `--vast-executable`.
+can specify a custom location in the configuration file.

 ### Zeek/Broker Integration

 We use [Broker][broker] for the Zeek consumer.
 The easist solution is to
-install Broker inteo a Python virtual environment:
+install Broker into a Python virtual environment:

 ```sh
 export PREFIX="$(pwd)/env"